“The first duty of love is to listen.” – Paul Tillich

 Listening attentively to another person requires that you do it in the spirit of honoring their perspective by expressing a genuine interest in them, while keeping your personal agenda aside.
 You should spend more than half the time giving your undivided attention to your conversation partners and absorbing their point of view and reflecting on it.

-Now, I know this isn’t the easiest thing to do, especially after I completed my life coach training programs, which felt like attending a listener’s boot camp!
+I know this isn’t the easiest thing to do, especially after I completed my life coach training programs, which felt like attending a listener’s boot camp!
 You see, incisive listening skills is the cornerstone of a life coach’s toolkit to help clients.
-But I believe that all of us can aspire towards more empathetic listening by being more conscious and applying simple behavior modification.
+But I believe that all of us can aspire towards more empathetic listening by being more conscious and modifying our behavior.

 During the coaching programs, we learned that there are 5 basic levels of listening, based on the work of Stephen R. Covey: ignoring, pretend listening, selective listening, attentive listening and empathetic listening.
 As coaches, we had to aim for the higher levels on this continuum.